 By rail

 Austria is connected to all its neighbours by railway links.
 Since all its nearest neighbours are in or affiliated with the EU, the freedom of travel has resulted in close cooperation within the transport sector.
-Allowing tourists and local commuters to cross borders easily.
+It allows tourists and local commuters to cross borders easily.
 Furthermore, when Deutsche Bahn (DB) closed down its night-train services a few years ago, the Austrian Federal Railway company Österreichische Bundebahn (ÖBB) took over this market.
 Hence, you can travel in modern sleeping cars to Austria from Germany, Switzerland and Italy with ÖBB’s Nightjet fleet.

 By air